Rail transport in Costa Rica

-Unfortunately, much of the railway system requires major repairs.
-An August 2016 OECD report provided this summary about the infrastructure, including the railways: "The road network is extensive but of poor quality, railways are in disrepair and only slowly being reactivated after having been shut down in the 1990s ...
-Internal transportation overly relies on private road vehicles as the public transport system, especially railways, is inadequate."
+Much of the railway system requires major repairs.
+An August 2016 OECD report provided this summary about the infrastructure, including the railways:

 History

 In 1871, construction was started on a railroad from Alajuela to Puerto Limón, via San José, on the Caribbean coast; the project was initiated by the government of General Tomás Guardia Gutiérrez and was surveyed in 1868 by the British civil engineer Edmund Wragge.
 The railroad from Alajuela to San José was completed by the beginning of 1873 and later continued until Cartago.
 Materials and equipment were brought into Alajuela from Puntarenas by oxen-powered carts.
 Due to a shortage of finances and natural obstacles (especially around Río Sucio), the construction of the remaining sections was delayed, and the entire line did not become operational until December 7, 1890.

 A contract for the building of the Pacific Railroad was signed in 1897, but again, the enterprise faced natural, financial and political difficulties.
 The Pacific Railroad was officially launched on July 23, 1910, when the first Pennsylvania-built steam locomotive, María Cecilia, named after the granddaughter of former President Rafael Iglesias, departed from Puntarenas to San José with passengers and cargo.

-Due to the required hard labor and lack of personnel in the country, several workers from Jamaica, Italy and China, immigrated to Costa Rica.
+Due to the required hard labor and lack of personnel in the country, workers from Jamaica, Italy and China, immigrated to Costa Rica.

 The transcontinental railway from Limón to Puntarenas became operational in 1910 and was central for the connection of the various fertile regions of the country.
 The route followed the Atlantic coast until the small port of Matina, before it passed inland to Reventazón River.
-From there, it bifurcated to cross the northern mountains, with one branch going north of Irazú and the other traversing the Ochomogo Pass.
-At San José, these lines reunited and the railway continued onto Alajuela, the small Pacific port of Tivives and Puntarenas.
+From there the original intention was to run close to Irazú.
+A more southerly route traversing the Ochomogo Pass was ultimately built.
+From San José the railway continued onto Alajuela, the small Pacific port of Tivives and Puntarenas.
 The railroad was jointly owned by the state and the Costa Rica railway company, with the latter behind the 1904 arrangement to build several branch lines through the banana districts of the Atlantic littoral.

-In 1926, a decision was made to electrify the lines, and the first electric train ran from San José to Puntarenas on April 8, 1930.
+In 1926, a decision was made to electrify the Pacific line, and the first electric train ran from San José to Puntarenas on April 8, 1930.

 The Costa Rican railroad network was damaged during an earthquake in 1991 and its operation was suspended in 1995.
 Since 2000, Incofer has been working to recommence and popularize rail transport again.